-In another judgment - Kanhaiya v.
-State of Uttar Pradesh where a minor child (of nine vears old) was raped and murdered, the judgment also peculiarly focuses on the finding of hardcore pornography with the accused.
-The case is complicated by the presence of local leaders and caste politics and it is hard to ascertain from the distance of reading the text of the judgment whether the accused is guilty of non-consensual relations with a minor, and this constraint is part of reading all legal precedent.
-It is only possible to analyse the reasoning of the court and how they reached the final judgment.
-In this horrifying case where a nine year old girl went to the pond after her meal and her dead body was found the next day, showing signs of having been raped, the judgment of the court turns on very peculiar factors.
+In a more recent judgment - Kanhaiya v.
+State of Uttar Pradesh about the rape and murder of a minor child (nine years old), the judgment peculiarly focuses on how the police during their investigation found hardcore pornography in the house of the accused.
+For our purposes, it is only possible to analyse the reasoning of the court and how they reached the final judgment, though the circumstances of the case are complicated by local caste politics and leaders playing a role as well.

+A nine year old girl went to the pond after her meal and her dead body was found the next day showing signs of having been raped.
+In this horrifying case, the judgment of the court turns on very peculiar factors.
 The extra judicial confession of the accused is to be considered reliable or not on the basis of the pornographic material that was seized from his house.
-This confession was allegedly made to a local leader, with whom the accused had no friendly relations and later the court finds this local leader's testimony unreliable because of criminal complaints against him.
+His confession was allegedly made to a local leader, with whom the accused had no friendly relations and later the court finds this local leader's testimony unreliable because of criminal complaints against him.
 The court deliberates on whether the pornographic material was planted on the accused, whether it could be viewed on his TV set, whether he indeed knew the difference between cassette and CD and when admitting to having cassettes in his house with pornographic material, did that include CDs (as they are admittedly two different mediums or technologies).
-The underlying assumption of the court (and presumably most of the other actors in this particular case) is that the presence of pornography necessarily establishes the guilt of the accused of the rape and murder of the nine year old girl.
+The underlying assumption of the court (and presumably of the police and others involved in this particular case) is that the presence of pornography necessarily establishes the guilt of the accused of the rape and murder of the nine year old girl.

 In this judgment, the court has restricted itself to the facts and evidence at hand and does not make grandiose statements on the state of Indian Society and the spread of the psychic pollution, but the one thing that connects both judgments is the tendency to hold pornography responsible for violent sexual behaviour and rape, despite the non-establishment of this connection in studies in social sciences, feminism or behavioral and natural sciences.
-In both cases, pornography is made to stand alongside the accused - as an accused pornography does not have to be defined (where as an offence it would have to be).
-The questions that arises - if pornography is not the offence, then what is it?
-Is this what the avoidance of pornography in its explicitness allows the court to do - to repeatedly point fingers at the 'sleaze of modernity' or pornography-at-large, and allows it to ignore burgeoning issues around technology, privacy, consent that have to be tackled in increasingly complex ways.
-As an object, material or even practice that the court is faced with, whose specificities have to be debated (in terms of narrative, misc-en-scene, need for nudity in the story line, documentary nature, privacy, consent, etc. or various other issues that can be brought up in the context of determining the pornographic) pornography-as-object doesn't provide the easy resolutions, while narratives and tropes around pornography-as-accused do.
+In both cases, pornography is made Criminal (Capital) Appeal No. 6632 of 2008.

+to stand alongside the accused - as an accused pornography does not have to be defined (where as an offence it would have to be).

+The questions that arises - if pornography is not the offence in the same manner as obscenity is, then what is it?
+Does the avoidance of pornography in its explicitness allow the court to repeatedly point fingers at the 'sleaze of modernity' or pornography-at-large, and allows it to ignore escalating issues around technology, privacy, consent that have to be tackled in increasingly complex ways.
+As an object, material or even practice that the court is faced with, whose specificities have to be debated (in terms of narrative, misc-en-scene, need for nudity in the story line, documentary nature, privacy, consent, etc. or various other issues that can be brought up in the context of determining the pornographic) pornography-asobject doesn't always provide easy resolutions, while narratives and tropes around pornography-as-accused do.